jpschroeder/youtube-dl-web/Readme.md

 Paste a youtube link into the main input box.
 Once the processing completes, click on the generated link.

+## todo

+- download collections
+- pull the download url from the route url
+- build a chrome extension

 ## credits

 - [youtube-dl](https://github.com/rg3/youtube-dl/)